lindenb/jvarkit/docs/VCFBed.md

   * -B, --bed, -m, --map
       Tribble or Tabix bed file.
 Files must be indexed unless option --fast is selected.
+    --bnd
+      for SVTYPE=BND do not try to extend the interval to the variant and the mate breakend.
+      Default: false
     -e, --expr, --jexl, --format
       [20180124]A JEXL Expression returning a string JEXL stands for Java EXpression Language.
 See